erply/api-go-wrapper/README.md

 <details><summary>Ways of using the API</summary>

 * One is you create a `Partner Client` that will always use the partner key with requests and will have access to the requests that require the partner key.
-* You can use the simple `Client` that will work without the partner key also.
+* You can use the simple `Client` that will work without the partner key as well.
 * You can also create a client that can act like a partner client, normal one and it is possible to define the headers that will be added for every request on your own.
-For that one please use the `NewClientWithCustomHeaders` constructor
+For that one please use the `NewClientWithCustomHeaders` constructor.

 You can find the example in the `/examples` directory for the client initialization process